Remaking Venezuela, Chavez Resets Nation's Clocks

 STEVE INSKEEP, Host:

 From Caracas, NPR's Julie McCarthy reports.

-Mr. JAMES RODNER (Attorney): As a Venezuelan, of course, that worries me because the Colombians would like to be a half an hour closer to Venezuela by moving the border over, as they did back in 1936 to '37, which I hope they won't take advantage of this opportunity to do that.
+JAMES RODNER: As a Venezuelan, of course, that worries me because the Colombians would like to be a half an hour closer to Venezuela by moving the border over, as they did back in 1936 to '37, which I hope they won't take advantage of this opportunity to do that.

-Mr. LAUREANO MARQUEZ (Comedian): Venezuela have a mission.
+LAUREANO MARQUEZ: Venezuela have a mission.
 We have to make problems to the world.
 The world have to say, oh, Venezuela again.
 Oh, my goodness.
 I can't believe it.
 That's our mission in this moment.

 MCCARTHY: Did you changed your clock back a half-hour last night?

 ABERDEEN: I don't have a clock.
 You know, I think no one can change that.
 That damages the peace of mind.

 MCCARTHY: Critics such as cartoonist Rymas Suprani(ph) called the move sadly appropriate.

 MCCARTHY: Julie McCarthy, NPR News, Caracas.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.